morota/monthlyReports/_posts/2014-08-31-August-2014-Monthly-Report.md

 I had one-on-one or two-on-one meetings with research geneticists including Drs.
 Pollak, Snelling, Keele, Thallman, Rohrer, Nonneman, Kuehn, and Bennett.
-The other one was the 10th World Congress on Genetics Applied to Livestock Production (WCGALP) which took place in Vancouver between the 17th to 22nd of August.
+The other one was the 10th World Congress on Genetics Applied to Livestock Production (WCGALP) which took place in Vancouver from the 17th to 22nd of August.
-This was my second in total and my first animal genetics conference I ever joined.
+This was my second in total and my first animal genetics conference I have ever joined.
 Introducing myself to new people as much as I can was on the top of my to-do list and I also enjoyed catching up with my old friends.
 I would like to thank the Gordon Dickerson fund ($1500) for supporting my travel to Vancouver.

-I took an introductory training session for new hires hosted by CASNR on Wednesday August 13.
+I took an introductory training session for new hires hosted by CASNR on Wednesday, August 13.
 In this workshop, I was acquainted with the electronic tools used within UNL such as MyRED, MyPLAN, WebNow, and MyDegreeAudit.
 I also visited the Parking & Transit Services office and the Benefits Office on the City Campus to get some paperwork done.
 I had my official faculty profile photograph taken by University Photography Services at Nebraska Hall on the 27th.